Movicon Help on Line - Rel. 11.7.1302

 Modifying Band sizes: to change the band's height size:

-select the interested band with the mouse, then click on the small square located in the center of the band's bottom separation line and drag it further down to enlarge or up to reduce it
+Select the interested band with the mouse, then click on the small square located in the center of the band's bottom separation line and drag it further down to enlarge it or drag it up to reduce it.

-select the next band to the one you wish to change, click on it with the mouse and drag it down to enlarge the one above.
-This operation method cannot be used for enlarging the "Page Footer" band which is the last one on the Report.
+Select the next band to the one you wish to change, click on it with the mouse and drag it down to enlarge the one above.
+This operation method cannot be used to enlarge the "Page Footer" band which is the last one on the Report.

 Functionalities which are not available in Reports

-The Reports are used to display values of historically logged data for specific time ranges which can then be printed or saved as a document.
+The Reports are used to display values of historically logged data for specific time ranges which can then be printed or saved as documents.
 However, once the Report has been created, it can no longer be edited.
-It is for this reason that functions and properties which are made available when editing the Screen resource are not available when editing the Embedded report resource and the objects which have been added.
+It is for this reason that functions and properties which are made available when editing the Screen resource are not available when editing the Embedded report resource along with the objects which have also been added.

-The procedures which cannot be performed and the functions that cannot be used in the Embedded Report resource are:
+The procedures that cannot be performed and the functions that cannot be used in the Embedded Report resource are:

 It is not possible to edit Basic Script code within the Report resource or its object content.